The Elizabeth Bishop Wine Resource Center

 - People whose goal is to enter the wine trade

-Boston University certification is provided upon successful completion of Levels 2, 3, and 4, enhancing one's opportunity to work in the wine industry.
+A certificate from Boston University is provided upon successful completion of each Level 1 through 4, enhancing one’s opportunity to work in the wine industry.
 The knowledge obtained through these courses will prove invaluable, even for those already in the industry.

 With decades of experience, our faculty offer insight into multiple areas of the beverage and restaurant industries, as well as wine and food journalism.
-Instructors Bill Nesto and Sandy Block each hold the designation of Master of Wine (MW) from the Institute of Masters of Wine, a wine-trade certification considered to be the world’s most prestigious and difficult to attain.
+Instructor Bill Nesto holds the designation of Master of Wine (MW) from the Institute of Masters of Wine, a wine-trade certification considered to be the world’s most prestigious and difficult to attain.

 Network with Industry Professionals

 The Massachusetts beverage and restaurant trades recognize the merits of Boston University’s Wine Studies program, and those in the industry frequently hire our graduates.
 In addition, industry professionals often participate in advanced classes, sharing their unique perspective and providing networking opportunities.

 We are pleased to offer a 25% tuition discount to those in the food, wine, and hospitality fields.
 For more information, please contact email@example.com.

 All students, including those already in the industry, will benefit from the expertise of instructors Bill Nesto, Beth Ann Dahan, Jacquelyn Groeper, and Ara Sarkissian.

 - Level 2: A Comprehensive Survey of Wine

 - Level 3: Grapevine Varieties And Their Varietal Wines

 - Level 4: The Wine Trade: Global, National, and Local Perspectives